IgniteUI/igniteui-docfx/en/components/for_of.md

     });
 }
 ```
 When requesting data you can take advantage of `IgxForOfState` interface, which provides the `startIndex` and `chunkSize`.
-But note, that initialy the chunkSize will be 0, so you have to specify the size of the first loaded chunk(the best value is `igxForContainerSize` divided on `igxForItemSize`).
+But note, that initialy the chunkSize will be 0, so you have to specify the size of the first loaded chunk(the best value is `igxForContainerSize` initially divided by `igxForItemSize`).
 ```typescript
 public getData(data?: IForOfState, cb?: (any) => void): any {
     var dataState = data;